prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-pb.md

 #### Step 2: Load the Ad
 {:.no_toc}

-Call the `loadAd()` to make a bid request.
+Call the `loadAd()` method to make a bid request.

 #### Step 3: Show the Ad when it is ready
 {:.no_toc}

-Wait until the ad is loaded and present it to the user in any suitable time.
+Wait until the ad is loaded, then present it to the user.

 ``` kotlin
 override fun onAdLoaded(interstitialAdUnit: InterstitialAdUnit) {